 Scarborough Law, LLC – Immigration Consultant – Jacksonville FL

-The process of naturalization is a means by which an individual not born in the United States can become a US citizen.
+The process of naturalization is a means by which an individual who was not born in the United States can become a US citizen.
 It is the preferred path to citizenship chosen by many every year.
 The opportunity to become a citizen is not extended to everyone, but is typically available to those who have already held a US green card, have learned at least basic English, and can meet various other requirements.
 In general, there are approximately 10 steps in the process toward citizenship via naturalization.
 If you are seeking citizenship through naturalization you should meet with a naturalization consultant or immigration consultant in Jacksonville FL.
 Stephanie Scarborough and her experienced team of attorneys at Scarborough Law, LLC are ready to assist you with all of your immigration and naturalization needs.

 As you might imagine, there is a process that must be followed in order to obtain naturalization status, and you’ll benefit from working with an immigration consultant or naturalization consultant.
 Whether you’re near our offices in Jacksonville, FL or Alpharetta, GA, or another location, Scarborough Law, LLC can help.
 We have assisted countless families with their immigration and naturalization issues over the years, and it is actually one of our favorite areas of law because we love bringing families together.
 We understand that naturalization and citizenship is an important issue for you and your family and that’s why we take great care with every client’s case, to ensure that they will have the absolute best options to provide the security for their family that citizenship through naturalization can bring.
 Contact Stephanie Scarborough, your naturalization consultant and immigration consultant, at Stephanie Scarborough, LLC today and let her get to work for you immediately.